isomerpages/nlb-biblioasia/_apr-2007/Educating Malayan Gentlemen.md

 English in Malaya served as an instrument of power as it did within all British colonies.
 Used to separate master from servant, colonial from colonised, citizen and subject, it was a language of the elite, a language of the colonial state.
 The better one spoke English, the more one could rise up within the colonial state mechanisms - hence, the British also considered English education in Malaya dangerous because they were afraid that educating too many natives in English would threaten the security of their privileged position in Malaya.

-Utilised by the British colonial state as a tool to structure and govern Malaya, English education in the 1920s became specifically reserved only for a distinctive elite class across the major" races of Malaya: the Malays, the Chinese and the Indians.
+Utilised by the British colonial state as a tool to structure and govern Malaya, English education in the 1920s became specifically reserved only for a distinctive elite class across the "major" races of Malaya: the Malays, the Chinese and the Indians.

 Only this elite class were allowed to learn English, and this elite were usually aristocratic in origin - indeed, the English considered it highly dangerous to allow anybody but the native aristocracy to learn English as this would give them delusions of grandeur.